 You conduct them in high traffic areas like shopping malls.
 You let people sample products and give instant feedback.
 Telephone surveys cost less money, but you run the risk of a low-to-moderate response rate because of consumer resistance.
 The least expensive are mail surveys.
 However, they generate a lower response rate than telephone surveys.

-Non-traditional market research goes beyond the back office services.
+Non-traditional marketing research goes beyond the back office services.
 Typically, it offers real-time data in a way that traditional marketing does not.
 For example, ethnography provide a detailed look into your consumers’ world using online conversations and video, among others.
 This method allows you to observe consumers in their typical setting without intruding.

-Non-traditional market research includes online surveys.
+Non-traditional marketing research includes online surveys.
 Non-traditional market research takes the research one step further.
 It provides you a greater flexibility to talk and gain insight than a focus group ever could.
 Online non-traditional market research includes:

 - Micromedia Blogging